yagoleonel/cqrs-aws-demo/README.md

 * `cdk diff --profile <aws_profile>`        compare deployed stack with current state
 * `cdk synth --profile <aws_profile>`       emits the synthesized CloudFormation template

-_This project is a demo and does not implement security best practices.
+_ATENTION: This project is a demo and does not implement security best practices.
 Do not deploy to a productive AWS account._

 ## _Testing the solution_